 This guide is about Goa Flea Markets.
-To read more travel articles about Goa, visit this page.
+Besides shopping in Goa, we also suggest you read our other blog posts about it – visit this page.

-Whether you’re a shopaholic or not, Goa flea markets are sure to win your heart.
-With their vivid colors, spicy aromas, interesting sights, and funny sounds, visiting them is an experience in itself!
-Some of these markets started years back and have an interesting history of how they came into existence.
+Some of the markets on this list started years back and have an interesting history of how they came into existence.
 Many of them start only during the high season, which is November to March, while some are open throughout the year.

 As many of you know, I love Goa and am now living here since the last few months.
 While I am volunteering in Goa, I am visiting some of these markets every week and still I’m not bored of them.
 Whether you’re visiting Goa for a few days or are living here, a visit to these markets is a must.
 So, here’s a list of Goa Flea Markets that you should visit while you’re here: